abdullahsumbal/CapitalOne-Coding/README.md

 # CapitalOne-Coding

-This repo contains code to count simple line comments, block comments, lines of block comment and TODOs within comments.
+This repo contains code to count single line comments, block comments, lines of block comment and TODOs within comments.
 Link to the Technical Assessment can be found [here](www.abdullahsumbal.com/doc/capital-one.pdf).

 The project can count comments and TODOs for the following languages: